bihorac-LAB/Exposome/Tools/doc/UserManual.md

 #### Notes & Tips
 - Run these commands in Terminal (Mac) or WSL/PowerShell/Command Prompt on Windows; WSL is usually more robust for Docker on Windows.
 - If your site needs more variables, expand `VARIABLES` accordingly.
+- **Note:** The Docker container may only run successfully once.
+If you need to run it again, you may need to delete the container and image, then pull the image again before re-running the command.

 ---